JackJack7890/MoraviYum_Food_Review_Website/README.md

 ![reviewpage](MoraviYum_review.png)

 ## What Was Used
-- HTML, CSS, JavaScript for web application and UI
+- HTML, CSS, and JavaScript were used for the UI
-- MySQL database to store vendor information and reviews
+- A MySQL database is used to store user accounts, food data, and review information
-- S3 bucket to store images
+- Images are stored in an S3 bucket
+- Google OAUTH is used for ensuring only Moravian students are allowed to sign-in

+## Accomplishments
+- Laying the foundations and functionality of the vendor/food selection and review
+- Successful set-up of the database with working images that correspond to each food item
+- Successful implementation of a user login/logout feature through OAUTH

+## Future Plans
+- A filtering feature to filter foods by rating, prices, calories, etc.
+- A "keyword" feature that lets users attribute certain descriptions to certain foods (ex: "PRO: Good price", "CON: Too many calories")